pradipnikam2030/pradipnikam2030/README.md

 <h1 align="center">Hi there 👋</h1>

 <p align="center">
-Passionate about creating dynamic and intuitive user interfaces.
-I specialize in developing mobile applications using React Native and have expertise in Node.js for backend development.
+Passionate about building efficient and scalable applications.
+I specialize in developing robust backend systems using Java and Spring Boot and have expertise in microservices architecture and database management.
 </p>

 ---